 To graduate from Miami University with a Bachelor of Science in Business, you must:

-- Complete the Miami Plan, the business core, and the required electives
+- Complete the Miami Plan, the business core, and electives necessary to reach overall hours

 - Complete the requirements of one major field